5cover/psdc/docs/Scratch.md

 - Check the assignability of target and value in assignment
 - Check if return value corresponds to function's return type

-## Proper inversion of boolean expression in repeat loop code generation

-Currently we just add a bang and parentheses in front of it.
-That's dirty.
-We will need proper precedence and associativity control before that though.

 ## array literals

 we will only support array literals for assignation of arrays.
 That will require a change in `EvaluatedType`.

-## fix redundancy of information

-Symbol.Name is in the dict key and in the type

-SourceTokens is in the ParseResult and in the Node

 ## values is a generic mess